Film examiner Dr Jim Barratt speaks of changes at the BBFC

 6degrees - What changes occurred when Robin Duval took over from James Ferman?

 JB - The nature of classification is constantly evolving in line with changes in public sensibilities and attitudes.
 This makes it difficult to isolate shifts during the transfer between one director and another.
-James was in the post for a long
+James was in the post for

-time, during which radical changes affected the Board's work (not least the introduction of video).
+a long time, during which radical changes affected the Board's work (not least the introduction of video).
 It is too early to say how Robin's approach to the business of classification will impact on the system.

 6degrees - Is there a resource archive that you access when attempting to place films in context?

 JB - Examiners have a number of resources at their disposal when attempting to place films in context.
-First and foremost is their combined knowledge of previous decisions- wherever possible the Board operates on the principle of precedent,
+First and foremost is their combined knowledge of previous decisions- wherever possible the Board operates on the principle of

-instant access via a powerful database search engine.
+electronically, allowing instant access via a powerful database search engine.

 The Board also has a comprehensive library of film related literature which provides a valuable insights into film history, criticism and so on.